 A Hiatal hernia can be treated with a laparoscopic fundoplication surgery.
 In this surgery, a patient can resume daily activities in a week.

 This type of hernia occurs as a result of incompletely-healed surgical wound in the abdominal region.
 These may occur years, months or weeks after the surgery and can vary in size and complexity.
 One should immediately see a doctor in case of incisional hernia as the complications may increase over time.

-Laparoscopic (minimally invasive) repair uses a laparoscope, a thin telescope-like instrument that gets inside the abdomen for treatment.
+Laparoscopic (minimally invasive) repair uses a laparoscope, a thin telescope-like instrument that is being put inside the abdomen.
 The patient gets general anesthesia before the surgery.
-There is complete evaluation of your general state of health, including a history, physical exam and an electrocardiogram (ECG).
+There is a complete evaluation of the general state of the patient’s health, including a history, physical exam and an electrocardiogram (ECG).

 The pain during this surgery is very less.
 The laparoscope has a tiny video camera on top that projects an “inside view” of your body on the screen.

 The surgeon inflates the abdomen with a harmless gas (carbon dioxide), which creates space to allow your doctor to view your internal organs.
 The inner lining of the abdomen is cut to expose the weakness.
 Surgeon places mesh on the inside to cover the defects in the abdominal wall and strengthen the tissue.

 After the procedure is complete, surgical tape or adhesive glue closes the small abdominal incisions.
 Within a few months, the incisions are barely visible.